George T. Babbitt Jr.

 General George T. Babbitt (born June 22, 1942) is a retired United States Air Force four-star general who served as Commander, Air Force Materiel Command (COMAFMC), from 1997 to 2000.

+The Ventures

-As a teenager in 1959, Babbitt joined the Ventures rock group, just before the band gained fame with their huge hit "Walk Don't Run" in 1960.
+As a teenager in 1959, Babbitt joined the surf rock group the Ventures, just before the band gained fame with their huge hit "Walk Don't Run" in 1960.
 Babbitt had to drop out because he was not old enough to play the nightclubs and bars the band was beginning to work in.